 An inscription at the temple tells us that this temple predates the Chola period, which means it existed in the 11th CE, making it more than 1000 years old at least.

 Located right next to the Uppuveli beach where a small stream joins the ocean, this is one of the oldest temples in the city.
 This is the third important temple dedicated to Devi in the region.

 Temple standing on the narrow land between backwaters and the sea has rugged rocks for company.
 There is a natural barrier created between the sea and the temple by the rocks.
-When I visited, the temple was closed but I could see that it a very venerated temple and visited by many from the signs of worship all around.
-The temple gives a lovely view of the Indian ocean.
+When I visited, the temple was closed but I could see that it was a very venerated temple and visited by many from the signs of worship all around.
+The temple gives a lovely view of the Indian Ocean.

 I saw a strange yantra standing in front of the temple in Copper.
 Any idea what this is?